Ruins of Adventure

 Crusaders may use any magical items normally usable by priests or by fighters.
 In addition, lawful good crusaders gain the same benefits when wielding a holy avenger as does a Paladin (the same holds true for chaotic evil crusaders wielding a dark reaver sword).

-The crusader receives his spells as insight directly from his deity (the deity does not need to make a personal appearance to grant the spells the crusader prays for), as a sign of and reward for his faith, so he must take care not to abuse his power lest it be taken away as punishment.
+The crusader receives his spells as insight directly from his deity (the deity does not need to make a personal appearance to grant the spells the crusader prays for), as a sign of and reward for his faith, so he must take care not to abuse his power lest it be taken away as punishment (see Edicts and Anathema below).
 In addition to those spells gained by leveling (see the Table below), the crusader gains a number of bonus spells based on his Intuition score.
 Bonus spells of a given level are not gained until the crusader could cast at least 1 spell of that spell level normally.

 Due to the direct duties performed for his deity, a crusader can cast augury once per week per level.
 At 5th level, the crusader can cast divination once per week for every five levels.
 At 7th level, a crusader can cast commune once a week.
 These are special gifts to keep them on the correct path intended by their gods.